ducanhnguyen0/Mail-WebApps/README.md

 Video Demo: https://youtu.be/RFmhkoxk2LE

 ## Description:
-A fullstack signle mail client web application like Gmail using Django Framework and JavaScript.
-The Mails web application allows users to send mails, receive mails, reply mails or archive mails.
+A fullstack mail web application like Gmail using Django Framework and JavaScript.
+The Mails web application is a single page application allows users to send mails, receive mails, reply mails or archive mails.

 ## Tech Stack: